xSandoval21x/calculator/README.md

 Project from the Odin Project curriculum

 ### Project Description
-Markup:  * Four function calculator that can add, subtract, multiply, and divide numbers
+Markup : * Four function calculator that can add, subtract, multiply, and divide numbers
          * Screen contains two lines, the top line being the previous calculation input by the user, and the lower line being the current user input
          * Can calculate floating point numbers